Updated 13 January 2022

 - Filling the room starting at the desk furthest from the door when attending in-person teaching

 - Getting vaccinated against Covid-19.
-If you still need to get your Covid-19 vaccinations you can book an appointment at our pop-up NHS Covid-19 vaccination clinic on our Headington Campus.
+If you still need to get your Covid-19 vaccinations, including your booster, you can book an appointment or find a walk-in clinic local to you or a walk-in clinic in Oxfordshire.

-We know that the Covid-19 situation may change, if this is the case, we have plans in place that will enable us to move forward in a way that is Covid-safe and allows us to take account of any changes in the national or local picture.
+We know that the Covid-19 situation will continue to change so we have plans in place that will enable us to move forward in a way that is Covid-safe and allows us to take account of any changes in the national or local picture.

 We will act in accordance with any measures that are introduced by the UK Government and authorities in response to the Covid-19 situation.
 We will always ask our students and staff to act in accordance with the latest guidelines.